1kaouthar/ResolutionAlgorithm/README.md

 ### Note

 Ensure that the logical formulas you input follow the rules of propositional logic and are well-formed.
-Invalid characters will result in errors.# ResolutionAlgorithm
+Invalid characters will result in errors.
-This Python script provides functionalities for resolution algorithms in propositional logic.
-It includes functions to create logical formulas, check if a formula is in Conjunctive Normal Form (CNF), convert formulas to CNF, parse logical expressions from strings, and validate CNF clauses